Snowflake-Labs/sfguide-data-apps-demo/README.md

   - For example, `cp config-template.js config.js`
 - Edit the `config.js` with your demo instance details
   - The snowflake user you configure must have select privileges on the citibike tables (specifically the citibike.demo.trips table).
 The snowflake user must also be able to create the weather table in the citibike.demo schema and create a warehouse, which is done in the next section.
 For simplicity, I tend to use `john`, the user from the core citibike demo; however, in production you'd wouldn't want to do this!
 A future extension here could be to use a service user for the application.

-## Snowflake Warehouse for Citibike Website Workloads

-This demo runs all Snowflake queries in a single warehouse.
-To create that warehouse:
-- Run `node scripts/setup/create_web_wh.js`

-To leverage the result cache for the weather-related query, this application has to use a table instead of the trips_weather_vw.
-The script below creates the appropriate table:
-- Run `node scripts/setup/create_weather_table.js`

 # Running The Demo